Storage options for applications in Azure Kubernetes Service (AKS)

 To see how to use CSI drivers, see the following how-to articles:

-- Enable Container Storage Interface (CSI) drivers for Azure Disks, Azure Files, and Azure Blob storage on Azure Kubernetes Service
+- Container Storage Interface (CSI) drivers for Azure Disk, Azure Files, and Azure Blob storage on Azure Kubernetes Service

-- Use Azure Disks CSI driver in Azure Kubernetes Service
+- Use Azure Disk CSI driver in Azure Kubernetes Service

 - Use Azure Files CSI driver in Azure Kubernetes Service

-- Use Azure Blob storage CSI driver (preview) in Azure Kubernetes Service
+- Use Azure Blob storage CSI driver in Azure Kubernetes Service

-- Integrate Azure NetApp Files with Azure Kubernetes Service
+- Configure Azure NetApp Files with Azure Kubernetes Service

 For more information on core Kubernetes and AKS concepts, see the following articles: